What is this medication?

 They need to know if you have any of these conditions:

-This medicine is for injection into a muscle.
-It is usually given by a health care professional in a hospital or clinic setting.
+This medication is for injection into a muscle.
+It is usually given in a hospital or clinic setting.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.